[This post may contain affiliate links. We can’t thank you enough for helping to support the EE site at no additional cost to you]

 So, I am not going to post on the must-sees or must-dos of London here (that is what Rick is for).
+You can also read about what to do in London for first timers here.
 But, here are my top tips for being the best Economical Excursionists and how to save money in London while sightseeing the home of Big Ben.

 Holy moly.
 Hotels are ridiculously expensive here.
 My sister-in-law was staying at a “lower-end” (not skeezy or unsafe, just simply a no-frills place) hotel that was about £100.
 That is $165/night!!!
 Ain’t no penny pincher got time for that!